FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/02-Preparing FAIR Learning Objects/02-Preparing FAIR Learning Objects.md

 | adaptation | A modification rises to the level of an adaptation under copyright law when the modified work is based on the prior work but manifests sufficient new creativity to be copyrightable. |
 |---|---|

-This means that simple combining of readily available learning resources into a higher level aggregation does not constitute an adaptation where you would claim ownership and define a license.
+This means that simple combining of readily available learning resources (using a resource as is) does not constitute an adaptation.
+In this case the rules of simple combining apply.

-It is essential to understand that when reusing existing learning materials, one must ensure that the licences of the included and adapted materials are compatible with each other.
+It is essential to understand that when reusing existing learning materials, one must ensure that the licenses of the included and adapted materials are compatible with each other.
 For these purposes, the CC license compatibility chart can be used.

 ![Table showing which CC licenses can be remixed together](./attachments/CC_License_Compatibility_Chart.png)